Damian Lewis’ Song of the Week: Soho Tango

 source: gloucestershireecho.co.uk

-I was very lucky to be there in the room when Damian and Helen read love poems to each other from The Love Book, a brilliant collection of classic and contemporary love poems that vary from Shakespeare to E.E.
+I was there in the room when Damian and Helen read love poems to each other from The Love Book, a brilliant collection of classic and contemporary love poems that vary from Shakespeare to E.E.
 Cummings to Maya Angelou coming together in a book as well as in an app.
 It was a moving and intimate hour with a powerhouse husband and wife team reading poems, teasing each other, and sharing their dynamic chemistry with the audience.
+And could there be anything better to share with the fandom on World Poetry Day?

 It turns out that when the festival inquired about a possible video recording of the reading in 2014, Helen and Damian said no. Damian tells The Sunday Times:

-Damian Lewis’ Song of the Week: Never Judge A Man By His Umbrella
+Damian Lewis’ Song of the Week: She Comes

-ENJOY!
-Continue reading “Damian Lewis’ Song of the Week: Never Judge A Man By His Umbrella”
+Continue reading “Damian Lewis’ Song of the Week: She Comes”